Sirimavo Bandaranaike: Raising a family, social work (1940–1959)

 In 1951, she persuaded him to resign from the United National Party and establish the Sri Lanka Freedom Party (Freedom Party, aka SLFP).
 Bandaranaike campaigned in S.W.R.D.'s Attanagalla constituency during the 1952 parliamentary election, while he travelled around the country to garner support.
 Though the Freedom Party won only nine seats during that election, S.W.R.D. was elected to Parliament and became Leader of the Opposition.

 When fresh elections were called in 1956 by Prime Minister Sir John Kotelawala, S.W.R.D. sensed an opportunity and formed the Mahajana Eksath Peramuna (MEP), a broad four-party coalition, to contest the 1956 elections.
 Bandaranaike once again campaigned for her husband in Attanagalla, in her home town of Balangoda, and in Ratnapura for the Freedom Party.
-The Mahajana Eksath Peramuna won a landslide victory and S.W.R.D. became the Prime Minister.
+The Mahajana Eksath Peramuna won a landslide victory and S.W.R.D. became the prime minister.

 While on a state visit to Malaysia on its Independence in 1957, the couple had to cut short their stay when they received news that Bandaranaike's father was gravely ill following a heart attack.
 He died two weeks after their hasty return.

-Bandaranaike was at home in Rosmead Place on the morning of 25 September 1959, when S.W.R.D.
-Bandaranaike was shot multiple times by a Buddhist monk, disgruntled over what he believed to be lack of support for traditional medicine.
+Bandaranaike was at home in Rosmead Place on the morning of 25 September 1959, when her husband was shot multiple times by a Buddhist monk, disgruntled over what he believed to be lack of support for traditional medicine.
 Bandaranaike accompanied her husband to hospital, where he succumbed to his wounds the following day.

 In the political chaos that followed under the caretaker government of Wijeyananda Dahanayake, many cabinet ministers were removed, and some were arrested and tried for the assassination.
 The Mahajana Eksath Peramuna coalition collapsed without S.W.R.D.'s influence, and elections were called for March 1960 to fill the seat for the Attanagalla constituency.
 Bandaranaike reluctantly agreed to run as an independent candidate, but before the election could be held, Parliament was dissolved, and she decided not to contest the seat.
 When the election was held in March 1960, the United National Party won a four-seat majority over the Sri Lanka Freedom Party.
-Dudley Senanayake, the new Prime Minister, was defeated within a month in a vote of confidence and a second general election was called for July 1960.
+Dudley Senanayake, the new prime minister, was defeated within a month in a vote of confidence and a second general election was called for July 1960.